 definition

-Campylobacter jejuni and coli species are the leading cause of human foodborne gastroenteritis worldwide.
+Campylobacter jejuni and Campylobacter coli are the leading cause of human foodborne gastroenteritis worldwide.
 This bacterium can be found in the intestines of animals like poultry, cattle, pigs, pets, wild birds and wild mammals.

 Campylobacteriosis is mainly a zoonotic disease responsible for self-limiting gastroenteritis, characterized by diarrhea, fever and abdominal cramps in humans.
 Complications may range from joint inflammation (5–10% of cases) to rare neurological complications such as Guillain-Barré paralytic syndrome.
 The onset time ranges from 1-10 days with disease duration between 3-6 days.